Chapter 9 – Assisted Voting

 -

-Third, if your county or voting jurisdiction has out-of-date voting restrictions on the disabled, become an advocate for voting rights for the disabled.
+If your county or voting jurisdiction has out-of-date voting restrictions on the disabled, become an advocate for voting rights for the disabled.

 However, if a voter whose disability prevents that voter from access to the polling place and that voter requests further assistance, that jurisdiction may require a county-wide (or jurisdictional) identity card, a voter may be asked for proof of disability.